Senior Health Insurance

 An Introduction to Health Insurance for Seniors

-Medicare is a Federal health insurance program covering most people age 65 or older.
+Medicare is the Federal health insurance program covering eligible persons age 65 or older, and those under 65 with certain disabilities.
 Medicare is, however, not comprehensive.

 Medicare pays for less than half of what it costs a typical senior for health care.
-Medicare will not pay for things like deductibles, coinsurance, physicals, hearing aids, eyeglasses, prescription drugs, or long term care.
-That is why there is Medicare supplemental health insurance.
-This type of insurance is sometimes called “senior supplemental insurance” or, more often, “Medigap insurance.”
-As the name suggests, Medigap was designed to fill in the gaps left by Medicare.
+Medicare will not pay for things like deductibles, coinsurance, hearing aids, eyeglasses, prescription drugs, or long term care.
+That is why there are other Medicare health plans available, such as Medicare Supplement health insurance (Medigap).
+Medicare Advantage, and Part D (prescription drug coverage).

 We have written step-by-step guides to help clarify the often complicated landscape of Medicare and Medigap.
 Those guidelines are provided under the links to the left and are also described below.

-STEP 4: It’s time to get some Medigap plan quotes.
+STEP 4: It’s time to get some Medicare Insurance quotes.
 Simply enter your zip code in the box near the top of the page, then click the “next step” button at the bottom.
 You can enter your contact information as well, but that info is optional.

-If you would prefer to have personalized help at any time, feel free to visit our dedicated site for seniors or contact one of the licensed agents who are ready to assist you.
+If you would prefer to have personalized help at any time, feel free to visit our Senior65.com site dedicated to seniors or contact one of the licensed agents who are ready to assist you at 800-930-7956.